Lakshmi Barrage: Project info

 A memorandum of understanding was signed by states of Maharashtra and Telangana, as part of which, Chanaka-Korata Barrage on Painganga River, Tummidihatti Barrage on Pranhita River and Lakshmi Barrage on Godavari River will be constructed.

 Medigadda Barrage foundation was laid by First Chief Minister of Telangana, K.Chandrashekar Rao on 2 May 2016.

 The project started by Telangana govt as part of the Kaleshwaram Lift Irrigation Schema to irrigate the 1850000 acres of new land and stabilize the 1180000 acres of existing irrigated land.

 Incidents

+Medigadda Barrage part of Kaleshwaram Lift Irrigation Schema, on 14-15 July 2022 barrage received (28.8 Lakhs cusecs) flood more than its designed discharge capacity (28.25 lakhs cusecs), it was crossed 500 years record.
+Motors in the Kannepally lift station got submerged.

-Medigadda Barrage part of Kaleshwaram Lift Irrigation Schema, sank due to reported heavy inflow on the night of Saturday October 21, 2023.
+Barrage again sank due to reported heavy inflow on the night of Saturday October 21, 2023.
 Engineering staff reported that pillar number 19 of 1.6 km barrage suffered damage causing a portion of bridge to sag.
 Apart from pillar 19, pillar 20 and 21 also developed cracks.

 One year later, the damaged barrage was still stuck in limbo.
-A six-member committee of the National Dam Safety Authority (NDSA) visited the barrage on October 24, 2024 and submitted a report to the government stating that the barrage had suffered damages due to defects in planning, design, quality, control and management.
+A six-member committee of the National Dam Safety Authority (NDSA) visited the barrage on October 24, 2024, and submitted a report to the government stating that the barrage had suffered damages due to defects in planning, design, quality, control and management.